BLACKROCK INVESTMENT INSTITUTE | AUGUST 2024

 Fundamentals – We see climate change and the low-carbon transition potentially impacting the profitability and growth prospects of companies.
 We estimate the impact of both physical and transition risks on corporate earnings at the sector level, taking into account macroeconomic shifts like changes in growth or demographic trends, changes in supply and demand for less carbon intensive assets, and the ability of companies to adapt to such changes.
 We also account for the evolution in power and energy systems – as estimated by the BII Transition Scenario - from emissions-intensive companies to efficient and renewable business models.

-• By incorporating uncertainty we recognise that mean expected returns for assets are estimated with error rather than assuming they are known, as is the case with mean variance techniques.
+• By incorporating uncertainty we recognize that central expected returns for assets are estimated with error rather than assuming they are known, as is the case with mean variance techniques.
 A key benefit is that we can allow for different conviction levels in return expectations.
-We consider the distribution around the mean, effectively reducing the weight placed on our mean (central) estimate.
+We consider the distribution around the mean, effectively reducing the weight placed on our central estimate.
 Distinguishing between uncertainty and risk is important.
 We define uncertainty as the range of outcomes for the mean and risk as the range of outcomes around the mean.
 The amount of uncertainty we take into account for each asset classes depends on a number of criteria.
-They include the back-tested predictive power of our asset class return models, the historic volatility of assets and the desire for diverse portfolios when optimising.
+They include the back-tested predictive power of our asset class return models, the historic volatility of assets and the desire for diverse portfolios when optimizing.

-Uncertainty in mean returns feeds in to our stochastic simulations, that give a range of potential return pathways from five years out to the long term.
-When constructing portfolios, these simulated pathways and our mean return uncertainty enable us to use robust optimisation techniques that generally lead to less concentrated portfolios compared with those portfolios resulting from mean variance optimisation.
+Uncertainty in central returns feeds in to our stochastic simulations, that give a range of potential return pathways from five years out to the long term.
+When constructing portfolios, these simulated pathways and our central return uncertainty enable us to use robust optimization techniques that generally lead to less concentrated portfolios compared with those portfolios resulting from mean variance optimization.
 It also gives flexibility to focus on certain upside or downside scenarios when constructing portfolios to fit client needs.
 Read more.

 • We use Monte Carlo simulation to create random distributions informed by historical return distributions and centred on our expected returns.
 The engine simulates thousands of return pathways for each asset, representing the range of possible outcomes over a five-to 30-year time horizon.
 We leverage BlackRock’s risk models to ensure we respect co-dependencies between asset returns.
 The range of scenarios incorporate our work on incorporating uncertainty in return expectations.
 The Black-Littermanmodel (1990) –a well-known model for portfolio allocation -combines long-and medium-term views in a single-period setting.
 Our model uses a Kalman filter –an algorithm that extracts insights about potential future paths by bringing together a number of uncertain inputs -to extend this approach into a multi-period setting.
 This allows us to capture the variation of expected returns over time under various scenarios —from economy-related to market sentiment driven.
 A large part of these variations is not predictable.
 Constructing portfolios that are robust to, or can exploit, these variations is a major challenge for investors.
 The ability to calibrate the engine with asset class views with uncertainty at arbitrary time horizons, and to evolve this uncertainty stochastically, drives the dispersion of return outcomes.
 Highlighting the uncertainty that investors face when building portfolios helps ensure ostensibly precise return expectations do not lead investors to concentrated portfolios.